Divorce in Oregon (2026)

 - No

-Oregon uses the term dissolution of marriage rather than divorce in its statutes, though both terms are commonly used in practice.
+Oregon uses the term dissolution of marriage rather than “divorce” in its statutes, though both terms are commonly used in practice.

 Residency Requirements

-If the marriage was performed in Oregon, no residency requirement applies — either spouse may file immediately.
-If the marriage took place in another state, at least one spouse must have been a resident of Oregon for six months before filing (ORS 107.075).
+- If the marriage took place in another state, at least one spouse must have been a resident of Oregon for six months before filing (ORS 107.075).

 The case is filed in the Circuit Court of the county where either spouse resides.

-This distinction makes Oregon one of the more accessible states for filing, particularly for couples who married in the state but may have lived elsewhere for a period.
+This dual-track approach makes Oregon one of the more accessible states for filing, particularly for couples who married in the state.

-Property Division: Equitable Distribution
+Property Division: Equitable Distribution with Equal-Contribution Presumption

 - The duration of the marriage